heroiclabs/nakama-dart/README.md

 and then you can access satori client using `satori.` prefix.

-Now to start using Satori, create a client object that accepts the API you were given as a Satori customer.
+Now to start using Satori, create a client object that accepts the API key you were given as a Satori customer.

 ```dart
 final client = getSatoriClient(